Samsung/tizen-docs/docs/application/tizen-studio/release-notes/3-7-release-notes.md

 - IDE
   - JDK has been bundled with Tizen Studio removing the dependency of Java being installed in the system.
   - Support for Chrome 80 has been added.
-  - Log Viewer has been re-enabled in Tizen IDE.

 - Certificate Manager
   - The security of the Tizen certificates has been enhanced by adding support for SHA512 encryption.